Fit as a Mama Bear

 As your belly grows, some core exercises will need to be modified in order to make room for the babe.
 That’s okay and completely normal.

-You can peek these 3 core workouts for pregnancy for examples of full workouts too.
+You can peek these 3 core workouts for pregnancy for examples of full workouts too, and enjoy some high-protein pregnancy snacks afterwards!

-More Pregnancy & Postpartum Resources To Help You On Your Journey
+More Pregnancy Resources To Help You On Your Journey

 You can also check out these pregnancy-safe workouts on my YouTube channel where you'll see visual demos of all the exercises and how to modify them.